- Executive (EX) Committee

 - The Innovation and Technology (EX) Task Force will:

-- Develop regulatory guidance, model laws or model law revisions, and white papers or make other recommendations to the Executive (EX) Committee, as appropriate.
+- Develop and coordinate the development of regulatory guidance, model laws or model law revisions, and white papers or make other recommendations related to innovation and technology, to the Executive (EX) Committee, as appropriate.

 - Discuss emerging issues related to companies or licensees leveraging new technologies to develop products for on-demand insurance purposes—in addition to potential implications on the state-based insurance regulatory structure—including, but not limited to, reviewing new products and technologies affecting the insurance space and the associated regulatory implications.